Lagrangian Floer theory and mirror symmetry on compact toric manifolds: equivariant and cyclically symmetric Kuranishi structures

 \begin{enumerate} \item It is compatible with the map

-forgetting 1-st \dots $k$-th marked points.
+forgetting the 1-st \dots $k$-th boundary marked points.
 (Namely only the $0$-th boundary marked point remains.)
-(See \cite{fooo091} Section 3 for the precise meaning of this compatibility.) \item It is invariant under the cyclic permutation of the boundary marked points. \item It is invariant under the permutation of the interior marked points. \item
+(See \cite[Section 3]{fooo091} for the precise meaning of this compatibility.) \item It is invariant under the cyclic permutation of the boundary marked points. \item It is invariant under the permutation of the interior marked points. \item

-is weakly submersive. \item The Kuranishi structures are disk-component-wise. \item The Kuranishi structures are $T^n$ equivariant. \end{enumerate} \end{prop} \begin{proof} The proof occupies the rest of this section.
+is weakly submersive. \item The Kuranishi structures are disk-component-wise. \item The Kuranishi structures are $T^n$-equivariant. \end{enumerate} \end{prop} \begin{proof} The proof occupies the rest of this section.